sdimitro/hprof-cat/README.md

 # hprof-cat
 Experimental Analyzer For Java HPROFs

+*NOTE*: As of April 28 2021 this repo has been deprecated and archived.
+If you are curious on the progress for this look at [libjdb](https://github.com/jgallag88/libjdb).

 ## Description and Goals

 This is more of an experiment and should not be used seriously.
 My objectives here are